Rita Lee Chapman Author

 • Previous Guest Authors

-This week it is my pleasure to interview Philippa Drake.
-Would you please introduce yourself to my readers, Philippa and share something about your life.
+This week it is my pleasure to interview Jeannette Hensby .
+Would you please introduce yourself to my readers, Jeanette and share something about your life.

 When did you write your first book and how did it come about?